gsuofc/closure-calc-gui/README.md

 # Closure Calc Gui
-Calculate the closure for a survey/CAD plan using a series of line segments
+Calculate the closure for a survey plan using a series of line segments

 ![Closure Calc GUI Screenshot, with grid of inputs on the left and visual diagram on the right](https://github.com/gsuofc/closure-calc-gui/blob/main/screenshot.png?raw=true)